-Then finally, in regard to 2009 and in 2010, short-term fund inflows returned again.
+Then finally, in regard to 2009 and in 2010, short-term fund inflows returned again until the Q4 2010, when it reversed to R21bn outflow, but in Q2 2011 these portfolio inflows retuned to a positive R25bn.

 This was undoubtedly due to a paradigm shift resulting from the Credit Crisis: Western World and their economies being destabilized; and the disparate interest-rate regime that accompanied this.